HoiJean/djangoforbeginners-book/manuscript/ch5.md

         self.assertTemplateUsed(response, 'post_detail.html')
 ~~~~~~~~

 There's a lot that's new in these tests so we'll walk through them slowly.
 At the top we import [get_user_model](https://docs.djangoproject.com/en/2.0/topics/auth/customizing/#django.contrib.auth.get_user_model) to reference our active `User`.
-We import `TestCase` which we've seen before and also [Client()](https://docs.djangoproject.com/en/2.0/topics/testing/tools/#django.test.Client) which is new and used as a dummy Web browser for simulating GET and POSt requests on a URL.
-In other words, when you're testing views you should use `Client()`.
+We import `TestCase` which we've seen before and also [Client()](https://docs.djangoproject.com/en/2.0/topics/testing/tools/#django.test.Client) which is new and used as a dummy Web browser for simulating GET and POST requests on a URL.
+In other words, whenever you're testing views you should use `Client()`.

 In our `setUp` method we add a sample blog post to test and then confirm that both its string representation and content are correct.
 Then we use `test_post_list_view` to confirm that our homepage returns a 200 HTTP status code, contains our body text, and uses the correct `home.html` template.
 Finally `test_post_detail_view` tests that our detail page works as expected and that an incorrect page returns a 404.
-It's always good to both test that something exists and that something incorrect doesn't exist in your tests.
+It's always good to both test that something **does** exist and that something incorrect **doesn't** exist in your tests.

 Go ahead and run these tests now.
 They should all pass.